 Our objective is to derive simple conditions for feasibility that do not require a detailed analysis.
-The basis for this simplified analysis is the distillation line map along with the binodal curve of a ternary mixture.
-We initially use a working example in order to illustrate the principles of our feasibility analysis (Section 2).
+The basis for this simplified analysis is the distillation line map along with the

+- bility analysis (Section 2).
 First, the differences in the feasibility regions for modes I and II of heteroazeotropic distillation are shown.
-After this we focus on mode II and illustrate the feasibility for separation strategies A and B in the rectifier column and the multivessel column.
-In Section 3, two general feasibility conditions are formulated that enable us to investigate feasibility based on minimum information coming from the distillation line map along with the binodal curve of the ternary mixture.
-In Section 4, we present the results from checking feasibility for various ternary diagrams.
-The original binary mixture (AB) can be (a) closeboiling, (b) minimum homoazeotropic and (c) maximum homoazeotropic and, in each case, the addition of various entrainers is investigated.
-These results provide the necessary background for the formulation of simple entrainer selection rules that can be used for preliminary "screening" of feasible entrainers for the process.
-These rules together with some guidelines for entrainer selection are given in Section 5.
+After this we focus on mode II and illus- - 13 trate the feasibility for separation strategies A and B in the rectifier column and the multivessel column.
+In Section 3, - 15 two general feasibility conditions are formulated that enable us to investigate feasibility based on minimum information - 17 coming from the distillation line map along with the binodal curve of the ternary mixture.
+In Section 4, we present - 19 the results from checking feasibility for various ternary diagrams.
+The original binary mixture (AB) can be (a) close- - 21 boiling, (b) minimum homoazeotropic and (c) maximum homoazeotropic and, in each case, the addition of various en- - 23 trainers is investigated.
+These results provide the necessary background for the formulation of simple entrainer selection - 25 rules that can be used for preliminary "screening" of feasible entrainers for the process.
+These rules together with some - 27 guidelines for entrainer selection are given in Section 5.